How to complete an Estimate of Benefits Form

 • 52 weeks unless the employee is working term time only.

-• Term time employees we need to know the contractual weeks for which they are paid including paid holiday entitlement e.g. 40 weeks plus 4 weeks annual leave = 44 weeks.
+• For term time employees, please provide the contractual weeks that they are paid, including paid holiday entitlement e.g. 40 weeks plus 4 weeks annual leave = 44 weeks.

 Pay period used to calculate final pay